Short-Term Disability for Maternity Leave: What Expecting Moms Need to Know

 The Waiting Period (Elimination Period) Explained

-Most short-term disability policies include an elimination period, the number of days you must be disabled before your benefits kick in.
-For maternity leave, this typically ranges from 7 to 14 days, though we've seen waiting periods as long as 30 days.
+Most short-term disability policies include an elimination period — the number of days you must be disabled before your benefits kick in.
+For maternity leave, this typically ranges from 7 to 14 days, though waiting periods as long as 30 days exist.

 Why this matters: If your policy has a 1-week elimination period and provides 6 weeks of coverage for vaginal delivery, you'll only receive 5 weeks of paid benefits.
 That first week is unpaid unless you use vacation or sick time.

 Some employers offer "salary continuation" during the elimination period, effectively covering that gap.
-Check your employee handbook or ask HR directly whether you'll be paid during the waiting period.
+Check your employee handbook or ask HR directly.

-One of the most underutilized aspects of short-term disability coverage is the ability to extend benefits for postpartum complications.
-If you experience medical conditions that prevent you from returning to work after the standard 6-8 week recovery period weeks after you give birth, you may qualify for additional weeks of paid disability, sometimes up to 12 weeks or more, depending on your policy.
+One of the most underutilized aspects of short-term disability is the ability to extend benefits for postpartum complications.
+If a medical condition prevents you from returning to work after the standard 6–8 week recovery period, you may qualify for additional weeks of paid disability — sometimes up to 12 weeks or more, depending on your policy.

 Conditions that may qualify for extended coverage: